-KIND visited the U.S.-Mexico border several times from December 2018 - March 2019 to assess the protection needs of unaccompanied children.
-KIND staff spoke with unaccompanied children living on the streets, in civil society shelters, and in Mexican state or municipal child protection shelters.
-We also met with Mexican child welfare, immigration, and refugee agency officials and with U.S. immigration officials, staff from civil society shelters, civil society organizations on both sides of the border providing services to unaccompanied children, and international organizations focused on refugee and child protection.
+KIND visited the U.S.-Mexico border several times from December 2018 - March 2019 to assess the protection needs of unaccompanied children.1 KIND staff spoke with unaccompanied children living on the streets, in civil society shelters, and in Mexican state or municipal child protection shelters.
+We also met with Mexican child welfare, immigration, and refugee agency officials and with U.S. immigration officials, staff from civil society shelters, civil society organizations on both sides of the border that provide services to unaccompanied children, and international organizations that focus on refugee and child protection.

-Throughout these border trips, we found children living in unsafe and extremely dangerous conditions, afraid, confused, and with deteriorating mental health.
+Throughout these border trips, we found children living in unsafe and extremely dangerous conditions, afraid, confused, and in deteriorating mental health.
 KIND observed that one child who had been waiting on the Mexican side of the border for months had begun cutting himself, another had stopped eating, a third was suicidal, and a few others suffered from the mumps.
-A teenage boy told us he could no longer wait in Tijuana and would instead risk crossing the border with a smuggler or on his own.
-KIND learned of another girl-a survivor of sexual abuse-who had run away from a shelter to cross the border with a smuggler; no one heard from her again.
-We also learned of a 15-year-old unaccompanied girl staying in a hotel with an adult male, suffering profuse vaginal bleeding and lacking medical care.
+A teenage boy stated that he could no longer wait in Tijuana and would instead risk crossing the border with a smuggler or go on his own.2 A girl survivor of sexual abuse had run away from a shelter to cross the border with a smuggler; she was not heard from again.
+A 15-year-old unaccompanied girl was staying in a hotel with an adult male, suffering profuse vaginal bleeding and lacking medical care.3

-&lt;sup>1 KIND traveled to Tijuana three times from December 2018 to February 2019; to Tapachula, Mexico in mid-February; and to the Rio Grande Valley and the Juarez-El Paso border region in mid-March.
+1 KIND traveled to Tijuana three times from December 2018 to February 2019; to Tapachula, Mexico in mid-February; and to the Rio Grande Valley and the Juarez-El Paso border region in mid-March.

 KIND met with children in Tijuana who had been waiting months to present at the San Ysidro Port of Entry (POE) to seek U.S. protection, but who were trapped in Tijuana and blocked from accessing the United States.
-We learned of a group of unaccompanied children being preyed upon by human traffickers in Tijuana after being forced to wait for months to access the POE.
-In the Rio Grande Valley, we saw children camping out on the international bridge waiting for an opportunity to present themselves at the POE.
+A group of unaccompanied children were being preyed upon by human traffickers in Tijuana after being forced to wait for months to access the POE.4 In the Rio Grande Valley, we saw children camping out on the international bridge waiting for an opportunity to present themselves at the POE.

 Although distinctions exist along different parts of the border, during these visits KIND found an unambiguous pattern of unaccompanied children being prevented by Mexican and/or U.S. officials from reaching the U.S. border to apply for international protection-a violation of their rights under U.S. and international law.
-We found that U.S. and Mexican government policies and practices prevent unaccompanied children from accessing U.S. ports of entry, drive unaccompanied children to attempt high-risk entries between the ports, trap unaccompanied children in peril on the Mexico side of the border, and lead children to return to danger in their countries of origin.
+We found that U.S. and Mexican government policies and practices prevent unaccompanied children from accessing U.S. ports of entry, thus either driving unaccompanied children to attempt high-risk entries between the ports, trapping them in peril on the Mexican side of the border, or leading children to return to danger in their countries of origin.